JGIBristol/robust-open-analysis-r/_episodes/01-core-concepts.md

 It used to be harder to share and access data and analyses.
 FAIR principles describe how data/analyses need to be stored in order for them to be used by others:

 - **Findable**: People need to know the data exists (e.g. link to in your paper)
-- **Accessible**: Data needs to be available in a format that humans and computers can understand (e.g. downloadable on the internet, and well-documented)
+- **Accessible**: Data and analysis should be as open as possible and as closed as necessary.
+They should be available in a format that humans and computers can understand (e.g. downloadable on the internet, and well-documented)
 - **Interoperable**: The data needs to be in a format that people usually use.
 - **Reusable**: Data must be clearly licensed so people know if they're allowed to reuse them.